Shyngys001/DBMS-FINAL/README.md

 ## API / Interface Documentation

 If your project has any API or interface, provide documentation on how to use it.

-## License

-Include a license in your README.md file so that users know how they can use your project.
-For example, if you are using the MIT License: